DongxuanHe/DongxuanHe.github.io/_projects/2_project.md

 ### Overview

-This project investigates a **model-free deep reinforcement learning** approach for **UAV obstacle avoidance** under **partial observability**.
+This project investigates a **model-free deep reinforcement learning** approach for*UAV obstacle avoidance under partial observability.
-A continuous-control policy is trained to navigate from a start location to a goal while avoiding **randomized static obstacles** in a lightweight 2D simulation.
+A continuous-control policy is trained to navigate from a start location to a goal while avoiding randomized static obstacles in a lightweight 2D simulation.

-Rather than focusing on algorithmic novelty, this work emphasizes **end-to-end problem formulation**, **fair baseline comparison**, and **systematic evaluation** as a first research-style RL project.
+Rather than focusing on algorithmic novelty, this work emphasizes **end-to-end problem formulation**, fair baseline comparison, and systematic evaluation as a first research-style RL project.

 ### Key Topics
 - Reactive obstacle avoidance under partial observability (POMDP)